PrefectHQ/prefect-aws/docs/ecs_guide.md

 Now, you have a role named `ecsTaskExecutionRole` that you can assign to your ECS tasks.
 This role has the necessary permissions to pull container images and publish logs to CloudWatch.

-### Step 2: Create a Task Definition
+### Step 4: Create a task definition

-Next, you need to create an ECS task definition that specifies the Docker image for the Prefect worker, the resources it requires, and the command it should run, in our case `prefect worker start --pool my-ecs-pool`.
+Next, create an ECS task definition that specifies the Docker image for the Prefect worker, the resources it requires, and the command it should run.
+In this example our command to run is `prefect worker start --pool my-ecs-pool`.

 Here are the steps: